contro-projects/speechpad/README.md

 ---

-Made with ❤️ | Powered by Web Speech API
+Powered by Web Speech API